ChanceGooch/SQL_Project_Data_Job_Analysis/README.md

 # Tools I used
 For this project I used:
-- SQL: Used to query the database to reveal insights for my analysis.
+- **SQL**: Used to query the database to reveal insights for my analysis.
-- PostgreSQL: Our chosen database management system for handling the job posting data.
+- **PostgreSQL:** Our chosen database management system for handling the job posting data.
-- Visual Studio Code: Used for writing and executing SQL queries.
+- **Visual Studio Code:** Used for writing and executing SQL queries.
-- Git and Github: Used to share my SQL analysis and track the progress of my project.
+- **Git and Github:** Used to share my SQL analysis and track the progress of my project.
+- **ChatGPT:** Used as a tool to help analyze queries and visualize data.

 # The Analysis
 Each question and the query I used to approach them is listed below: